 If you arrive without a visa or certified letter of invitation, authorities may hold you at the airport until you arrange transportation out of Turkmenistan.

-Transit visas are of very short duration and difficult to extend; therefore, we suggest traveling on a tourist visa.
+Transit visas are of very short duration and difficult to extend; therefore, we suggest that you travel on a tourist visa.

 Visa extensions: Apply for visa extensions with the SMS in Ashgabat.
-If your visa expires, you face fines and possible arrest and/or deportation.
+If your visa expires, you face fines and possible arrest/deportation.

 Required Registration with State Migration Service (SMS).
 If you are in Turkmenistan more than three working days, you must:

 - Register at an SMS office in Ashgabat, Dashoguz, Mary, Turkmenabat, or Turkmenbashy, depending on where your sponsoring organization is located.